Title & Summary

 Briefly describe why you are selling the business.

 Briefly describe how the business was developed.
 This should include any technology and platforms used to operate the business.
+If you bought the business, now is the place to outline when you bought it and any information you have regarding the previous owner.

 Briefly describe what is required to keep the business operational.
 This should include an average time spent per week.
 Additionally you should describe any operational costs associated with the business (ie. website hosting).